3D Printing Software: Achieving True Digital Production05 December 2019

 Being able to 3D print parts correctly the first time is one of the key factors that will play into greater adoption of the technology.
 In future, we’ll likely see simulation software being paired with emerging in-process monitoring capabilities.
 This will allow engineers to confirm the expected simulated outcomes with real-time build data, ultimately achieving higher print success rates.

-Manufacturing Execution Systems: Enabling workflow control & traceability
+Additive Manufacturing Execution Systems: Enabling workflow management & traceability

 Over the past several years, 3D printing has begun to shift from a process used for prototyping and manufacturing of small batches, to large batch production.
 This shift has revealed the need for software that can help companies manage the increasing production volumes and scale their AM operations more efficiently.